Phase 3 is Nearing Completion

 The Height’s central transportation spine is OR 281, linking downtown Hood River with the Hood River Valley.
 The corridor serves many public amenities, such as Providence Hospital, May Street Elementary School, Hood River Middle School, Jackson Park, and Indian Creek Trail.

 The Heights Streetscape Plan focuses on the commercial core of OR 281 between May Street and Belmont Avenue, which has a mix of office, restaurant, and other retail uses, with single and multi-family housing located next to the commercial core.
 Both the local business district and surrounding neighborhoods are culturally and socially diverse, with a strong Latino community presence.

-There will be many opportunities to get involved in The Heights Streetscape Plan.
-Check the project calendar in the right sidebar to see when the next meeting is scheduled.
-If you want email updates, sign up for updates via Hood River Connect and select ‘Urban Renewal Heights District’ under “Current Issues”.
+If you want email updates and reminders about upcoming meetings, sign up for updates via Hood River Connect and select ‘Urban Renewal Heights District’ under “Current Issues”.
 You may also leave us a comment via the form below.

 As stated in the Heights Urban Renewal Plan, “the purpose of urban renewal is to improve specific areas of a city that are poorly developed or underdeveloped.
 These areas can have old or deteriorated buildings, public spaces that need improvements, streets and utilities in poor condition, a complete lack of streets and utilities altogether, or other obstacles to development.
 The Area has infrastructure needs, lacks adequate streetscape and parking, and does not have a program for assistance to business owners.”